Nykaa Fashion Cart Revamp

 Cart didn’t support safe decision-making

-Intent was leaking backward.
+Purchase intent was leaking

 Problem 3